sign-language-processing/sign-language-processing.github.io/src/index.md

 SignWriting [@writing:sutton1990lessons], a two-dimensional pictographic system, and HamNoSys [@writing:prillwitz1990hamburg], a linear stream of graphemes designed to be machine-readable.

-###### Glossing {-}
+###### Glosses {-}
-is the transcription of signed languages sign-by-sign, where every sign has a unique identifier.
+are the transcription of signed languages sign-by-sign, with each sign having a unique semantic identifier.
-Although various sign language corpus projects have provided gloss annotation guidelines [@mesch2015gloss;@johnston2016auslan;@konrad2018public], again, there is yet to be a single agreed-upon standard.
+While various sign language corpus projects have provided guidelines for gloss annotation [@mesch2015gloss;@johnston2016auslan;@konrad2018public], a standardized gloss annotation protocol has yet to be established.
-Linear gloss annotations are also an imprecise representation of signed language: they do not adequately capture all information expressed simultaneously through different cues (i.e., body posture, eye gaze) or spatial relations, which leads to an inevitable information loss up to a semantic level that affects downstream performance on SLP tasks [@yin-read-2020-better].
+Linear gloss annotations have been criticized for their imprecise representation of signed language.
+These annotations fail to capture all the information expressed simultaneously through different cues, such as body posture, eye gaze, or spatial relations, leading to a loss of information that can significantly affect downstream performance on SLP tasks [@yin-read-2020-better].

 The following table additionally exemplifies the various representations for more isolated signs.